 In a previous century there lived in Italy a bishop who always lived cheerfully in precarious conditions.

 Asked how he could keep up his spirits in everything, he replied: “That depends on the use of my eyes.
 I look up and find my home; I look down and think about how little space my grave will occupy; I look around me, and find much misery which has been spared me, and acknowledge, that the favor of my God is undeserved, every gift is forfeit.”

 Our people has forgotten to use its eyes in this manner.

-Do you know who, among the children of our century, show that they are the most sensitive to this?
+Do you know who it is among the children of our century who show that they are the most sensitive to this?
 The trailblazers of the social revolution.